 - The way in which the nominee’s lecture could advance official statistics

 - The nominee’s ability to deliver a highly motivating lecture

 Award Recipient Responsibilities

-The award recipient will present a lecture in the Washington, DC, area about their work at a mutually agreed-upon time.
+The award recipient will present a lecture about their work and vision for the future of official statistics at a mutually agreed-upon time.
 The award recipient is responsible for providing a current photograph and general personal information the year the award is presented.
-The American Statistical Association uses this information to publicize the award and prepare the prize.
+The American Statistical Association uses this information to publicize the award.